Elgg/Elgg/docs/guides/upgrading.rst

  * layout views and subviews now receive ``identifier`` and ``segments`` of the page being rendered
  * layout parameters are available to title and filter menu hooks, which allows resources to provide additional context information, for example, an ``$entity`` in case of a profile resource

+``elgg_view_profile_page()`` should now be preferred for rendering profile/content item pages.
+It provides for more granularity in how we handle layouts, as well as allows to render a page with ``$entity`` parameter being present during shell rendering (this has numerous benefits, including the ability to set page meta tags specific to the entity without having to sniff the URL).
+Consequently, ``title`` and ``page`` menus will receive the entity parameter.

+Page shell and layout views have been decomposed to provide for more extension points.
+Additionally ``.elgg-inner`` is now wrapped within a page section view allowing themes to go full screen width.

 Plugins and themes should:

  * Update calls to ``elgg_view_layout()`` to use ``default`` layout